lextoumbourou/notes/notes/reference/books/how-to-take-smart-notes.md

 ---
-title: How to Take Smart Notes (notes)
+title: How to Take Smart Notes
-date: 2021-05-28
+date: 2021-06-05 00:00
 tags:
   - Note-taking
+  - Zettelkasten
+cover: /_media/how-to-take-smart-notes.jpeg
 status: draft
 ---

+This is probably in my top 5 most useful books I've ever read.
+I read it once without taking any notes, I'm glad I circled back to read it again, taking details notes.

-Structure of the [How To Take Smart Notes](https://www.amazon.com.au/How-Take-Smart-Notes-Nonfiction-ebook/dp/B06WVYW33Y) takes a [[Whole Game Learning]] approach.
-It starts with a step-by-step guide to setting up a slipbox and then dives deep into the why.
+The structure of the [How To Take Smart Notes](https://www.amazon.com.au/How-Take-Smart-Notes-Nonfiction-ebook/dp/B06WVYW33Y) takes a [[Whole Game Learning]] approach.
+It starts with a step-by-step guide, showing you the whole system, then later chapters go in depth with an explaination of why each part is so useful.

+Detail notes below.

 ## Introduction